Sulfite oxidase

 Sulfite oxidase (EC 1.8.3.1) is an enzyme in the mitochondria of all eukaryotes, with exception of the yeasts.
 It oxidizes sulfite to sulfate and, via cytochrome c, transfers the electrons produced to the electron transport chain, allowing generation of ATP in oxidative phosphorylation.
 This is the last step in the metabolism of sulfur-containing compounds and the sulfate is excreted.

-Sulfite oxidase is a metallo-enzyme that utilizes a molybdopterin cofactor and a heme group (in a case of animals).
+Sulfite oxidase is a metallo-enzyme that utilizes a molybdopterin cofactor and a heme group (in the case of animals).
 It is one of the cytochromes b5 and belongs to the enzyme super-family of molybdenum oxotransferases that also includes DMSO reductase, xanthine oxidase, and nitrite reductase.

 In mammals, the expression levels of sulfite oxidase is high in the liver, kidney, and heart, and very low in spleen, brain, skeletal muscle, and blood.

 Structure

 As a homodimer, sulfite oxidase contains two identical subunits with an N-terminal domain and a C-terminal domain.
 These two domains are connected by ten amino acids forming a loop.
 The N-terminal domain has a heme cofactor with three adjacent antiparallel beta sheets and five alpha helices.
 The C-terminal domain hosts a molybdopterin cofactor that is surrounded by thirteen beta sheets and three alpha helices.
 The molybdopterin cofactor has a Mo(VI) center, which is bonded to a sulfur from cysteine, an ene-dithiolate from pyranopterin, and two terminal oxygens.
 It is at this molybdenum center that the catalytic oxidation of sulfite takes place.

 The pyranopterin ligand which coordinates the molybdenum centre via the enedithiolate.
 The molybdenum centre has a square pyramidal geometry and is distinguished from the xanthine oxidase family by the orientation of the oxo group facing downwards rather than up.